Head of human smuggling plot gets 10 years after family of 4 froze to death on US-Canada border

 The smuggling operation

-Prosecutors said during the trial that Patel, an Indian national who they say went by the alias "Dirty Harry," and Shand, a U.S. citizen from Florida, were part of a sophisticated illegal operation that brought dozens of people from India to Canada on student visas and then smuggled them across the U.S. border.
+Prosecutors said during the trial that Patel, an Indian national who they say went by the alias "Dirty Harry," and Shand, a U.S. citizen, were part of a sophisticated illegal operation that brought dozens of people from India to Canada on student visas and then smuggled them across the U.S. border.

 They said the victims, Jagdish Patel, 39; his wife, Vaishaliben, who was in her mid-30s; their 11-year-old daughter, Vihangi; and 3-year-old son, Dharmik, froze to death.
 The Royal Canadian Mounted Police found their bodies just north of the border between Manitoba and Minnesota on Jan.
 19, 2022.